ranyitz/docusaurus-algolia-exports-bug/README.md

 Search request are sent as expected.

 It seems that when using a header with the word `exports` the search stop working.
+Change [this line](https://github.com/ranyitz/docusaurus-algolia-exports-bug/blob/master/docs/exampledoc4.md#exports) and everything should work